MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 # [Classic](#tab/classic)

-The command buildAndPush lets you build and push images to container registry in a single command.
-Here is an example of building and pushing multiple tags of an image with authentication to DockerHub.
+Use the `buildAndPush` command to build and push images to a container registry in a single command.
+See the example for building and pushing multiple tags of an image with authentication to DockerHub.

 :::image type="content" source="media/docker-classic-build-push.png" alt-text="Screenshot of build and push Docker classic task.":::

-You can also build and push without authentication.
-In the buildAndPush tasks, the images for tag1 and tag2 are built and pushed to the container registries corresponding to service connections set up in the previous two login tasks.
+You can build and push without authentication.
+In the `buildAndPush` tasks, the images for `tag1` and `tag2` are built and pushed to the container registries corresponding to service connections set up in the previous two log on tasks.

 :::image type="content" source="media/docker-classic-build-push-two-containers.png" alt-text="Screenshot of Classic pipeline with build and push to two Docker container registries.":::